 - National priorities.

 - Conservation practices.

-- Technical and other assistance provided by qualified personnel not affiliated with USDA.
+- Technical services provided by qualified personnel not affiliated with USDA.

 - Contract requirements.

 - Conservation practice operations and maintenance (O&M).